niroshank/service-fabric-dotnet-core-react-redux-admin-app/README.md

 One of the greate feature of Service Fabric is the ability to create change and delete applications and services at runtime.
 To get started, we can first create a new Service Fabric - Stateless MVC application calling Admin Application and Admin Web Servce.
 In this project we will have to application types which will create instances of stateless services.
 In order to create a new instance of the fabric client we can simple call the following code below.

 First of all we need to create an instance to Connect to the cluster by creating a FabricClient instance.
-To connect to the local development cluster, run the following example:
+To connect to the local development cluster, run the following example inside the webService Constructor:

 ```csharp
 using System.Fabric;